We are each unique and have a special gift.

 On the trek, I spent time reflecting on my life and realized how important it still was for me to be a mother.
 At home, David did his own soul-searching.
 When we were again together, we discovered we were in agreement: we wanted to revisit the issue of trying to have children, despite our age.

 It took almost ten years.
 At age fifty, with my husband in his early sixties and when many of our friends were becoming grandparents, we became new parents for the first time.
-Now, in my mid-sixties, I have a teenage son, Louie.
-With a child still at home, my life is an example that there is no “one size fits all” retirement transition.
+Now, in my early 70’s, our son, Louie, is in college.
+We’re all blossoming.
+My life is an example that there is no “one size fits all” retirement transition.

 There are some specific advantages of being older parents.
 We are in a more comfortable financial situation than earlier in our careers, and this enables us to have more flexibility with the experiences we can create together.
 Since we are healthy now, we go on active vacations together as often as possible.
 Louie has grown up sharing our love of hiking, biking, sailing, and skiing.
 He has told us that he loves his life and the adventures we share.

 There are also disadvantages that pose challenges.
-We will be older than most parents who experience an “empty nest.”
-After Louie is in college, David and I want to continue part-time work as well as traveling and spending time with family and friends.
-My hope is that we will sustain our health and energy and enjoy the coming years, but we know there will be bumps along the way and, like everyone; we will have to deal with whatever happens.
+We are older than many parents who experience an “empty nest.”
+Now that Louie is in college, David and I are continuing to work part-time as well as travel and spend time with family and friends.
+My hope is that we will continue to sustain our health and energy, enjoy the coming years and be able to watch Louie as he grows and develops his own life.
+But, we know there will be bumps along the way and, like everyone; we will have to deal with whatever happens.

 As I reflect on my life, these recent years have been my happiest and best.
 I am proud of my professional accomplishments, and I love my husband, son, and community of friends, family and colleagues.
 Through some health scares and challenges, I have learned the importance of resilience and a positive attitude.
 David has opened my eyes to healthy and vital aging.
 Although older than me, he is “young-old.”
 I also feel grateful that I have a supportive network of family and friends.
 I am particularly blessed with some special women friends who live near and far.
 We’re there to listen to and support each other.
 Having my own private practice over the years has enabled me to control the hours and amount of my work.

-My transition into coaching has allowed even more flexibility.
-I have welcomed connection with other professionals interested in positive aging through my Boomers and Beyond Special Interest Group and the Life Planning Network, which have given me opportunities to connect with other people on a similar life journey.
-My work enables me to use my professional life planning expertise combined with my life experiences to work with people as they are transitioning into their second half of life.
+I have welcomed connection with other professionals interested in positive aging.
+I began my Boomers and Beyond Special Interest Group in May, 2007 and have been involved in the Life Planning Network, Sage-ing International and a number of other organizations which have given me opportunities to connect with other people on a similar life journey.
+I’ve also enjoyed being able to bring experts to other professionals and the general public through my 4th Tuesday Revolutionize your Retirement Interview with Expert’s Series which I began in May, 2012.
+My work has enabled me to use my professional life planning expertise, interest in positive psychology and adult development, combined with my life experiences to work with people as they are transitioning into their second half of life.

-- To be a passionate advocate for retiring the concept or retirement.
+- To be a passionate advocate for “revolutionizing” the concept of retirement.

-- To inspire aliveness, authenticity, contribution, positivity, and fun in all that we do.
+- To inspire aliveness, authenticity, contribution and positivity.

 In the Press